0xumarkhatab/Fluid-Protocol-Research/README.md

 answer :

-A looping contract that periodically deposits, borrows, and withdraws on multiple platforms (like Aave and others) can indeed capture both transaction fees and interest on supplied assets across those platforms.
+A looping contract that periodically deposits, borrows, and withdraws on multiple platforms (like Aave and others) can indeed indeed similar to smart-debt approach.
 However, while it might generate revenue from fees and interest, this manual approach has significant differences compared to an integrated smart debt mechanism.

 A looping contract requires

-- multiple sequential transactions—each incurring its own gas costs—
+- multiple sequential transactions — each incurring its own gas costs
 - exposes you to market risks
 - execution uncertainties at every step.